tteon/Aladin_TutorialShadowing/README.md

 # Aladin_TutorialShadowing
-It is powerful tutorial for not be used to pytorch concept .
+This contents are helpful whoever not be used to pytorch concept .

+source ;
+Aladdin Persson